EugeneBudzinskiy/db_lab-3/readme.md

 3. Make sure that Python 3.7+ was installed.

-4. Make sure that Git was installed.
+4. Make sure that Git was installed and log in.

 5. Make sure that Heroku CLI was installed and log in.